Adilkhan-Ersin/AITU-calculator/README.md

-This is just an simple project which calculates a final grade in AITU.
-Hope it helps out yall stay goated, be #1 and so on.
-Peace.
+🎓 AITU Final Grade Calculator

+This is a simple yet handy project that helps you calculate your final grade at AITU with ease.
+Whether you’re double-checking your scores or just curious about your final results — this tool’s got your back.

+Stay sharp, stay goated, and keep aiming for #1! 💪

-Created by Adilkhan.
+Created with care by [Adilkhan](https://t.me/Adlkhy).
+Peace ✌️